Thursday, October 16, 2014

-Lyndon B. Johnson pursued the "Great Society" while president of the United States.
-He pushed for civil rights, voting rights, fair housing, and other history-making laws and legislation that made life better for all.
+While president of the United States, Lyndon B. Johnson pursued the "Great Society. " He pushed for civil rights, voting rights, fair housing, and other history-making laws and legislation that improved life for all.

 Nearly fifty years later, the debate continues on what constitutes a great society or world that is inviting to all its inhabitants.
 Some say universal healthcare or full employment is the key, but the search for utopia far outweighs such lofty goals.